grantlucas/HSR-Subscriber/README.md

 `Your bus will arrive in 10 minutes.
 There is a Tim Hortons 100ft from your location.
 Why not grab an Iced Cap to cool off?`

 Local businesses would need to be contacted and signed on individualy, but due to the high conversion rates of a service like this, would likely be willing to pay a significant fee.
 To avoid becoming "annoying", texts could be limited to once per week or some other periodic basis.

+## Current Status

+Due to the limited time, this repo has been more of a practice and exploration into the possibilities of a project like this instead of a full featured application.

+The state of this application has the ability to receive and parse incoming messages requesting subscriptions to alerts.
+If required information is missing, a response is returned requesting the missing information.
+On a successful request, a confirmation of the subscription is returned.

+At this point, no subscriptions actually activate.